kg583/TIGHT/src/graphs/gen.md

 # Complex Families

+## `G[n,k]`: Generalized Petersen Graphs
+A _generalized Petersen graph_ is a graph formed by connecting the vertices of a regular _n_-gon to the corresponding vertices of a regular star _n_-gon with density _k_.
+The usual Petersen graph is `G[5,2]`.
+The vertex ordering is such that the first _n_ vertices form an inner regular star _n_-gon, and the remaining _n_ vertices form an outer regular _n_-gon.
+This ordering befits a double-layer circular layout with each _n_-gon placed on its own circle.

 ## `K[n1,n2,...]`: Multipartite Graphs
 A _multipartite graph_ is a graph which can be partitioned into sets of size _n1,n2,..._ such that no vertices in the same set are adjacent (these are called _independent sets_ or _anticliques_).
 The vertex ordering is such that the first _n1_ vertices are independent, then the next _n2_, and so on; this ordering befits a linear layout where each layer corresponds to an independent set (in particular avoiding overlapping edges since no layer contains adjacent vertices).